JAPANESE DICTIONARIES FOR GoldenDict

 Kanji Radicals

-Kanji Radicals will break up kanji into radicals while displaying their names, so you can lookup other kanji using that radical (or its name).
+Kanji Radicals will break up any kanji into its main radicals while displaying their names, so you can lookup other kanji using that radical (or its name).
+Several elements are clickable to lookup for more details about them.

-Let's now find all the kanji made up of the radical , but only at the left side ("tsunohen"):
+Let's now find examples of kanji made up of the radical , but only at the left side ("tsunohen"):

 Download this dictionary